-You will need a grill with a cover.
+- A grill with a cover.
 You can use gas or charcoal though the charcoal will impart a slightly smoked flavor to your pizza.

 Pizzas are baked hot and fast.
-On our grill, we turn the heat up all the way and have pizzas baked in eight to ten minutes.
+On our grill, we turn the heat up all the way and have pizzas grilled in eight to ten minutes.
 We probably should turn the heat down a bit and bake it a little longer, but hey—we have this system down.

 We always make thin crust pizzas.
 We like the crispness or thin crusts.
 And they’re quicker.
 You don’t have to let the dough rise and you can load the toppings right on the unbaked dough.

 (In our test kitchen, we’ve timed Debbie—who makes pizzas a lot—at sixteen minutes from start to finish.
 Regular humans should be able to make a thin crust pizza, including mixing the dough, in twenty minutes.)